fmalina/revisions-blocl/activism/birthofchaordicage.md

 *Why are society and the biosphere increasingly in disarray?*

-Today, it doesn’t take much thought to realise we’re in an accelerating, global epidemic of institutional failure.
+Today, it doesn't take much thought to realise we’re in an accelerating, global epidemic of institutional failure.
 Not just failure in the sense of collapse, such as the Soviet Union, but more the common and pernicious form: organisations increasingly unable to achieve the purpose for which they were created, yet continuing to expand as they devour scarce resources, demean the human spirit, and destroy the environment.

-Schools that can’t teach
+Schools that can't teach

 Universities far from universal